daichupeng/insurance_consult/README.md

 A web application and LLM-powered RAG system for insurance consultation.

-## Features
+The systme uses:
-- Document parsing with Docling
+- Docling for document parsing
-- MLX Qwen Embeddings
+- Qdrant for vector storage
-- Vector Search with Qdrant
+- MLX Qwen Embeddings for embedding
-- Containerized development with Docker and UV
+- LangGraph for agent orchestration